 Want to learn more about the Lincoln Lecture?Email university relations

-The annual Lincoln Lecture will be on Founders' Day, Wednesday, Feb.
-6 at 7 p.m. in the Washburn Room of the Memorial Union.
-Author and professor Manisha Sinha will present "Race and Equality in the Age of Lincoln."
+The Lincoln Harman Lecture will be Thursday, Feb.
+5 at 7 p.m. in the Washburn Room on the main level of the Memorial Union.

 Washburn was established as Lincoln College by a charter issued by the State of Kansas and the General Association of Congregational Ministers and Churches of Kansas on Feb.
 6, 1865.

 Washburn University presents the twenty-seventh Lincoln Harman Lecture, by Steven Hahn, “What Slaves Thought of Lincoln.”

 Steven Hahn serves as the Roy R. and Jeannette P. Nichols Professor of History at the University of Pennsylvania.
 He received his Ph.D. from Yale University and is a specialist on the history of nineteenth-century America, African-American history, the history of the American South, and the international history of slavery and emancipation.
 He is the author of A Nation Under Their Feet: Black Political Struggles from Slavery to the Great Migration, winner of a Pulitzer Prize, and The Roots of Southern Populism: Yeoman Farmers and the Transformation of the Georgia Upcountry, which received both the Allan Nevins Prize and the Society of American Historians and the Fredrick Jackson Turner Award of the Organization of American Historians.